Walla Walla University: Campus Ministries

 The Chaplain's Office of the university includes departments of Campus Ministries and Student Missions.

 Student Missions

-While Walla Walla University students have been involved in mission work from the very beginning, the modern Walla Walla University Student Missions program began in 1960 when they sent out their first student missionaries overseas.
+The modern Walla Walla University Student Missions program began in 1960 when they sent out their first student missionaries overseas.
 Today, Walla Walla University sends out between 50 and 90 student missionaries (SMs) each year, to locations around the world.
-Many Seventh-day Adventist schools in Micronesia are staffed primarily by Walla Walla University student missionaries.
+Some Seventh-day Adventist schools in Micronesia are staffed by Walla Walla University student missionaries.

 Notable people

 Alumni of WWU include business people such as Jeri Ellsworth, Peter Adkison and Forrest Preston, ornithologist Pamela C. Rasmussen, ophthalmologist and Order of Canada recipient Howard Gimbel, theologian Alden Thompson, and former lieutenant governor of Guam Michael Cruz.